Philips CPAP Lawsuits

 Who Can File a Philips CPAP Lawsuit?

-Anyone who used a recalled Philips CPAP or other device and suffered health problems, especially respiratory issues and cancers, may qualify for compensation.
+Anyone under 80 years of age who used a recalled Philips CPAP or other device and suffered health problems, especially respiratory issues and cancers, may qualify for compensation.
+A number of cancers are associated with VOC exposure.

 - Acute Respiratory Distress System (ARDS)